 - Regenerate and exchange certificates between the servers.

-In the eSync section, navigate to Synchronizing Servers Using eSync > Managing eSync Security Certificates > Regenerating security certificates and follow steps 6 - 8.
+In the eSync section, follow steps at Synchronizing Servers Using eSync > Managing eSync Security Certificates > Regenerating security certificates.

 If you are using 9.3 a workaround can be implemented by disabling the eSync SSL secured endpoints setting in the Ektron Windows Service(EWS) config.
 This causes sync to work the same way it did prior to 9.3.